kidongYun/kidongYun.github.io.deprecated/workspace/devlog/interpark/air_service_1/_posts/2019-10-15-air-service-1.md

 ---
 layout: post
-title:  "Interpark - Summary of the study on day 1"
+title:  "Interpark - Summary of the study of Air Service (1/3)"
 date:   2019-10-15 08:47:54 +0900
 categories: interpark
 ---